What's compelling to me is when I actually forget I'm watching a demo reel, and that I'm just being entertained.

 An entertaining reel will be remembered and has a better chance of being re-watched.
-Those watching might even be compelled to show it off to their friends and colleagues.
+The recruiters watching might even be compelled to show it off to their friends and colleagues.

 2. Open and close with a bang